What style of farming do you practice?

-We manage insect pressure using a few different methods.
-We use insect nets, which are thin white meshes that allow sunlight, water and air in, but not bugs.
+The best way to manage pests is to maximize our soil health.
+Healthy soil will grow plants that are more pest resistant.
+However, this can take many years to accomplish.
+In the meantime, we use insect nets, which are thin white meshes that allow sunlight, water and air in, but not bugs.
 We rotate where certain crops are planted each year, which is known as crop rotation.
 This makes it more difficult for pests to find and infest those crops.
 We plant specific plants that attract beneficial insects that will prey on pest insects.
 And lastly, we squish pest insects by hand every once in a while (sorry guys!).

 Where do you get your seeds from?

 We get our seeds from a variety of different places.
 Some of the seed companies are small and up-and-coming, while others are large and well established.
 We always try to use organic seeds when possible, however some varieties aren’t always available as certified organic.
 They may have been grown organically, just not certified.

 The two of us provide the majority of labor on the farm.
 During the busier times of the year we’ve done work trades with friends.
 They provide us with labor and in exchange we give them $18 an hour worth of farm credits to our online farm store.
 Once we become more established and need full-time help, we will move to paying our employees a living wage.

 All of the amendments we use are certified organic or approved for organic use and we source locally whenever possible.
 Here is a list of what we use and why.